ToniWonKanobi/theoveranalyzed.net/posts/2015/2/12/last-week-tonight-with-john-oliver-marketing-to-doctors.md

 Title: Last Week Tonight With John Oliver: Marketing to Doctors
 Date: 2015-02-12 09:00
 Link: https://youtu.be/YQZ2UeOTO3I
-Description: John Oliver sticking it to the pharmaceutical industry.
+Description: This is a great example of John Oliver doing his thing.
 Tags: Medicine, John Oliver
 Video: https://youtu.be/YQZ2UeOTO3I

-A good example of John Oliver doing his thing.

 For the most part, the dental industry[^di] has been spared from this level of marketing.
 Sure, there are probably about a trillion different flowable composite resins to choose from, and there are probably representatives from [GC][gcamerica], [Kerr][kerrdental], and [Kuraray][kuraraydental] that want to come to your office and sell you their version.
 They might even buy you lunch.